minyang-chen/minyang-chen/README.md

-# Engineer in AI,Software,Data,Cloud and Enterprise Solution Architect
+# AI,Data,Cloud Researcher / Solution Architect

 ### Hi there 👋
 my name is Minyang, welcome to my github repositories.
-I am Solution Architect and software enginner living in Greater Toronto Area, Canada.
+I am Solution Architect, Researcher and software enginner living in Greater Toronto Area, Canada.

 I architected, designed and implemented business critical hub placement, billing and financial solution at world largest commercial insurance broker Marsh Canada (parent: MMC).
 As tech lead for one of the Canada largest Bank BMO to complete the banking systems modernization with real-time lead management and offering capabilities.
 At IBM Canada - Watson health tackling big data challenges in Health Care. developing secure privacy first platform, Cloud cognitive services and big data normalization pipelines, data protection and de-identification framework for analytics, data linking and AI training use cases.